genesiscommunitysuccess/docs/docs/05_operations/11_release-notes/01_Version-2023.1.md

  },
 ```

 `Roboto` fonts.
-The Roboto `font-family` received some updates.
+The Roboto `font-family` has been updated.
 In order to have everything working, you need to update the naming.
 It's just `Roboto` now, so old variants like `Roboto-Medium`, `Roboto-Light` or `Roboto-Bold` won't work anymore.
 In order to get the same effect, we suggest you use the available `mixinRobotoFont` function:

 ```
 import { FontStyle, FontWeight } from '@genesislcap/foundation-utils';